Busch Gardens Tampa Crowd Calendar

 Because most of the attractions at Busch Gardens Tampa are outdoors, a day with extended inclement weather will often reduce crowd levels.
 It’s worth keeping an eye on the weather in the days leading up to your visit – a few rainy days in a row will often mean the following day (especially if it’s a Saturday) could end up being busier than usual as guests who put off their visit all come on the same fair weather day.

-January 2026 Crowd Calendar
+March 2026 Crowd Calendar

 See any attraction closures on the park’s mobile app during park hours.